 A Chance to 'Take Stock'

-With your spare time you may consider reassessing where you are at in your career and we would recommend you take a look at this article which talks you through career planning and has some decent templates you can use.
+With your spare time you may consider reassessing where you are at in your career and we would recommend taking a look at this article which talks you through career planning and some templates you can use for this.

 You can also download our career template below.